 After receiving a bachelor of science in zoology from North Carolina State University in 1986, Maury joined the Peace Corps and served two years as a science teacher in The Gambia, West Africa.

-Melissa Ventresca is part of NCSHA’s Meeting’s Team and joined the NCSHA staff in 2019.
+Melissa Ventresca is a member of NCSHA’s Meetings Team; she joined the staff in 2019.
 Her responsibilities include assisting in all logistical aspects of planning and executing NCSHA’s conferences, trade shows, and events.

 In 2010, Lovely began working at NCSHA as part of the Operations Team.
 She is currently an Operations Associate with a focus in finance.
 Prior to joining NCSHA, she worked in the banking sector in Manila, Philippines and then in the international maritime hospitality industry.